alvercau/dsp/03-command_line.md

 > ls|list files/directories in current directory
 > ls -a| list all files, also private ones
 > ls -l|list files in 'long' version, i.e. with permissions, owner etc.
-> ls -lh|list files with size expressed in B/KB/MB/GB/PB instead of bites
+> ls -lh|list files in long version with size expressed in B/KB/MB/GB/PB instead of bites
-> ls -lah|list all files including hidden ones with B/KB/MB/GB/PB size
+> ls -lah|list all files in long version including hidden ones with B/KB/MB/GB/PB size
 > ls -t|list files sorted by time modified
 > ls - Glp|list files in color mode, long mode and indicate directories by adding a / at the end of their name